Lessons for Life From Psalm 37

 David's Life and background to Psalm 37.

 David is one of the really great people in history, not only in the Bible.
 As a shepherd, king, musician, poet and warrior he stands out as someone with a vast array of talents.
 But what gives us ordinary people hope is that he was also human, that at times he messed up big time.
 One of the things that I love about the Bible is that is does not romanticise people, but describes them "warts and all".
 That gives me hope as a human.
-God accepts me and loves me warts and all.
+God accepts me and loves me warts and all, it all depends on my attitude towards God.

 Perhaps as we look at David and his life, his greatest influence is in the Psalms that he wrote that are useful for every age.
 In them we find honesty and passion, wisdom and guidance.
 The 37th Psalm is one of his great ones - a repetitive acrostic psalm.
 Today we will be looking at just nine verses on David's advice for living.
 How we need advice in this confused world as we mess up so often!